 We do not allow users under 13 to use our Application or Fan Page and will delete anyone we suspect is underage.

 External Links Policy

 https://atlantainjurycounsel.com links to other, external web sites that provide the information we determine at our discretion contain the most useful information for our program.
-While many sites provide very useful information, https://atlantainjurycounsel.com only links to those sites which provide the most useful content.
+While many sites provide beneficial information, https://atlantainjurycounsel.com only links to those sites that provide the most useful content.

 These links may be changed at any time as more useful sites come to our attention.
 The sole purpose of any external link is to enrich this site for our customers.
-All requests for inclusion of a link on this site is first and primarily evaluated with the needs of our customers in mind.
+All requests for the inclusion of a link on this site are first and primarily evaluated with our customers’ needs in mind.
 Generally, external web sites do not meet the purposes of https://atlantainjurycounsel.com if they contain, suggest, or infer any of the following:

 - Advocacy of or opposition to any politically, environmentally, or socially controversial subjects, issues, or candidates.